caschwartz11/Portfolio/README.md

 Directed Reading Program project exploring applications of category theory to baseball analytics and other real-world scenarios.
 ### Fermilab Quantum Computing Internship
 Summer 2026 internship focused on quantum computing research and applications
+### Automated Ball-Strike Analysis
+I analyzed data from the first two months of the MLB season to determine if the determining factor of challenges was distance from the strike zone or the context of the pitch.
+Skills: data cleaning, statistical analysis, MATLAB, data visualization, research design, sports analytics
 ## Skills
 - MATLAB
 - Java